Green group — COASTAL LANDFORMS

 Actually belongs to: OBSCURE

-COVER seems like it could be a coastal landform, but it actually refers to concealing or protecting something
+COVER seems like a coastal landform, but it actually refers to something that conceals or protects

 Actually belongs to: OBSCURE

-SCREEN seems like it could be related to a summer camp, but it actually refers to a protective or concealing device
+SCREEN seems like a coastal landform, but it actually refers to a surface for displaying images

 These words look like they belong in one group but actually fit somewhere else entirely.